 - GIAC Certified Forensic Analyst

-The GIAC certified forensic analyst certification verifies that the holder is familiar with the practices of information security, incident response, and computer forensics.
+The GIAC forensic analyst certification verifies that the holder is familiar with the practices of information security, incident response, and computer forensics.
 This aims primarily at early-career professionals, and does not require any specific education or experience.
 This is a good choice for recent graduates.

 - GIAC Cyber Threat Intelligence